AdamGonda/adamgonda.com/_posts/2022-06-11-Make-it-move.md

 }
 ```

-First it seems fairly simple right?
-But wait a bit.
-I had a hard time with the next concept because my first language was `Java`
+It's a fairly simple concept and the basic building block, that we will be using throughout this series.

-> in JavaScript functions are first-class citizens.
+> In JavaScript functions are first-class citizens.
 You can pass functions to other functions as arguments, return them from other functions as values, and store them in variables

 For example: